+We argue why \codename is secure against different adversaries.
+Prior works provide the guarantees listed in~\cref{ssec:interrupt-attacks} for device lifecycle management and memory isolation.
+Some of the attacks we detail here, are mitigated by these guarantees, but we explain them here for completeness, as without them \codename guarantees may not hold.

-\paragraph{Attach/Detach Device.} The untrusted hypervisor can try to map a device to a physical address space it controls before attaching it to a realm VM.
-This is not possible as the physical addresses that the devices are mapped to is fixed for the hardware platform and cannot be changed by software.
-Next, a hypervisor can try to emulate devices or assign the wrong device to a realm VM. \codename checks the physical addresses that the hypervisor maps for the device using trusted platform information in the \sm to detect and stop such attacks.
-The hypervisor can also try to assign a device in a state that compromises the realm VM when it is attached to it.
-To stop such attacks, \codename soft resets the device before attaching it to the realm VM.
-Similarly, the hypervisor can request \codename to attach a device to a realm VM when the VM doesn't expect to have a device. \codename does not allow such requests and always expects the realm VM to request a device attach.
+\newparagraph{Attach/Detach Device.} The untrusted hypervisor can try to map a device to a physical address space it controls before attaching it to a \cvm.
+This is not possible as the physical addresses that the devices are mapped to are fixed for the hardware platform and cannot be changed by software (\ref{g:id}).
+Next, a hypervisor can try to emulate devices or assign the wrong device to a \cvm which is stopped by ensuring unforgeable device identities (\ref{g:id}).
+Concretely, \codename checks the physical addresses that the hypervisor maps for the device using trusted platform information in the \sm to detect and stop such attacks.
+The hypervisor can also try to assign a device in a state that compromises the \cvm when it is attached to it.
+To stop such attacks, \codename soft resets the device before attaching it to the \cvm (\ref{g:attach}).
+Similarly, the hypervisor can request \codename to attach a device to a \cvm when the \cvm does not expect to have a device; this is stopped by \ref{g:attach}.
+Specifically, \codename does not allow such requests and always expects the \cvm to request a device attach.